Introduction

 Companies have been targeting customers through multiple channels for years, so what are the differences between marketing methods?
 Let us compare the terminology to understand precisely how omnichannel is different.

-• Multichannel Marketing: Multiple marketing channels (sales, marketing, service, commerce, etc.) are used to execute static, time-bound marketing campaigns.
+• Multichannel Marketing: Multiple marketing channels (sales, marketing, service, commerce, etc.) execute static, time-bound marketing campaigns.

 • Cross-channel Marketing: Channels are integrated and promoted based on customer events rather than focusing on one brand campaign.